Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

     + i.
 Ensure deadlines are met (this includes paperwork for the events.
 The Vice President of Recruitment may turn this in for you, but it is your responsibility to fill them out according to the planning of your events).

-    1. Executes logistics (this includes shopping for supplies with the Vice President of Recruitment and utilizing the committee members to help attain your event goals).
+    1. Execute logistics (this includes shopping for supplies with the Vice President of Recruitment and utilizing the committee members to help attain your event goals).

   + c.
 Public Relations Chair (As found in Article III, Section 1.03, Subsection I)

     + i.
-Will contact people through the Instagram (and all other social media) accounts and post daily updates of rush events.
+Contact people through the Instagram (and all other social media) accounts and post daily updates of rush events.

-    1. Communicate with the Vice President of Recruitment to make proper promotional material, as well as posts, merchandise, and any other material that can boost the Chapters image.
+    1. Communicate with the Vice President of Recruitment to make proper promotional material, as well as posts, merchandise, and any other material that can boost the Chapter's image.

     2. Schedule one-on-one talks with Potential New Members as delegated by the Vice President of Recruitment and Manager.

   + d.
 Recruiter(s)

     + i.
-Schedule one-on-one talks with Potential New Members as delegated by the Vice President of Recruitment and Manager.
+Schedule one-on-one talks with Potential New Members as delegated by the Vice President of Recruitment and Recruitment Manager.

     + ii.
 Assist the Vice President of Recruitment and Manager with delegated tasks and help plan events as needed.